Steering Autoregressive Music Generation with Recursive Feature Machines: Single-Direction Steering Results

-\paragraph{Results.} The trends observed are as expected.
+Across all categories, our quantitative metrics follow consistent trends.
 Distributional metrics (FD and MMD) are consistently lower at smaller control coefficients, since weak steering leaves generations closer to the reference distribution.
 As $\eta_0$ increases, stronger injections deviate more from ground truth and raise FD/MMD.
-By contrast, CLAP alignment---measuring similarity to the conditioning text prompt---remains essentially flat across control strengths, indicating that textual conditioning is preserved regardless of steering intensity, only with slight degradation in some categories as control coefficient increases.
+By contrast, CLAP alignment remains essentially flat across control strengths, indicating that textual conditioning is preserved regardless of steering intensity, only with slight degradation in some categories as control coefficient increases.
+Probe-based classification exhibits the same monotonic behavior.
+Accuracy is highest for \textbf{notes}, rising sharply from 0.23 at $\eta_0{=}0.15$ to 0.82 at $\eta_0{=}0.60$, and increases monontonically for all other categories.
 Thus, moderate values of $\eta_0$ can balance concept control with distributional fidelity while maintaining prompt adherence.
 We provide additional visual graphs for the reader in App.~\ref{app:single-dir-graphs}.